magnificent-math-club/magnificent-math-club.github.io/content/english/course/course-6.md

 type: "course"
 ---

-Students will learn topics in middle school competition math such as AMC8 and MATHCOUNTS.
+Students will learn topics in middle school math competitions such as AMC8 and MATHCOUNTS.
 We will cover algebra, geometry, combinatorics, and number theory.

 ### Teachers